telerik/reporting-docs/designing-reports/report-designer-tools/web-report-designer/user-guide/creating-report-in-wrd.md

 This tutorial demonstrates the essential steps necessary to create a new report in the Web Report Designer.

-You will start from scratch by creating a blank report and styling it by adding a custom header, company logo, and a title.
+You will start from scratch by creating a blank report and styling it by adding a custom header, company logo, and title.
 Then, you will connect the report to a data source.
 Finally, you will add graphs that will visualize the report's data.

 To create the report: